 Interior and exterior painting, floor coverings, landscaping work, cement walks and drives, (although approaches and driveways must meet specific requirements), and new gutters and downspouts for example.

-Plumbing, electrical, re-roofing, residing, a new shed, deck, swimming pool, fence, addition, remodeling interior and exterior, replacing, or installing a furnace or central air conditioning.
+New construction, addition, remodeling interior and/or exterior, plumbing, electrical, re-roofing, residing, windows, a new shed or garage, deck, swimming pool, fence, replacing or installing a furnace and/or central air conditioning, just to name a few.

 The State of Wisconsin minimum housing code requires that a habitable room have 8% of natural light.